shrideio/shoebox/README.md

 On a serious note, we believe that even small teams can benefit from using a fully equipped development environment without paying a premium for purchasing infrastructural services from cloud service providers (*).

-And lastly, this setup has come up naturally when a good friend of mine ([mich4xD](https://github.com/mich4xD)) and I ([bahram-aliyev](https://github.com/bahram-aliyev])) decided to document how to set up a development environment when working on our personal project, therefore this is a documentation for ourselves in the first place.
+> INFO: The latter is less relatable to open source projects as usually most of the tools mentioned in this setup are provided free of charge by major vendors for such projects.

-_* The former is less relatable to open source projects as usually most of the tools mentioned is this setup are provided free of charge by major vendors for such projects._
+And lastly, this setup has come up naturally when a good friend of mine ([mich4xD](https://github.com/mich4xD)) and I ([bahram-aliyev](https://github.com/bahram-aliyev])) decided to document how to set up a development environment when working on a personal project, therefore this is a documentation for ourselves in the first place.

 ### How does it work?

 This setup requires a Linux machine with root access and system requirements matching the following:

-System requirements _(**)_.
+System requirements.

-- Minimal:
+- Minimum:

-    - OS: Linux CentOS/RHEL 7.0 _(***)_
+    - OS: Linux CentOS/RHEL 7.0
     - CPU: 2 vCPU
     - RAM: 4 GB
     - Storage: 20 GB